 Budgeting may not be the most exciting task in the world but it’s the first rule of making your money go further.
 It’s simply a matter of adding up all the money you have coming in and the amount going out.
 You can do this on paper or a spreadsheet, and there are even free budgeting apps out there.

 Here’s how it works

-According to the plan, 30 should go on ‘desirables’.
+According to the plan, 30% should go on ‘desirables’.
 Of course, at times that can seem like a bit of a pipe dream.
 But if you are able to set it aside on months with special occasions like birthdays, then that’s great.
 And remember, the ‘desirable pot’ isn’t just for others.
 You deserve the odd treat and luxury just as much as they do.

 Finally the bit that no one likes – until they see the benefits: the 20% you’re putting away.
 Even if you can’t put away 20% each month, just setting aside what you can means you’ll soon build up for emergencies or those special occasions.